Canadian Security Intelligence Service: Mission and operations

 CSIS is neither a police agency nor is it a part of the military.
-As an intelligence agency, the primary role of CSIS is not law enforcement.
+As a civilian intelligence agency, the primary role of CSIS is not law enforcement.
 Investigation of criminal activity is left to the RCMP and local (provincial, regional or municipal) police agencies.
 CSIS, like counterparts such as the UK Security Service (MI5) and the US Central Intelligence Agency (CIA), is a civilian agency.
 CSIS is subject to review by the National Security and Intelligence Review Agency (NSIRA) as well as other legislative checks and balances.
 The agency carries out its functions in accordance with the Canadian Security Intelligence Service Act, which governs and defines its powers and activities.

 Canadian police, military agencies (Canadian Forces Intelligence Branch), and numerous other government departments may maintain their own "intelligence" components (i.e. to analyze criminal intelligence or military strategic intelligence).
 Global Affairs Canada maintains a Security and Intelligence Bureau to review and analyze overtly acquired information.
 The bureau plays a coordinating and policy role.
 While not an intelligence agency, it is responsible for the security of Global Affairs Canada personnel around the world.
 However, these agencies are not to be confused with the more encompassing work of larger, more dedicated "intelligence agencies" such as CSIS, MI5, MI6, or the CIA.

 As Canada's contributor of human intelligence to the Five Eyes, CSIS works closely with the intelligence agencies of the United States, United Kingdom, Australia, and New Zealand.
 Under the post-World War II Quadripartite (UKUSA) Agreement, intelligence information is shared between the intelligence agencies of these five countries.

-It is widely speculated that CSIS employees similar to Security Intelligence Officers are posted at Canadian Embassies abroad in order to collect foreign intelligence.
-However, there is no evidence of this, and is only a speculation.